Campus of the University of Massachusetts Amherst

 The center of the UMass Amherst campus.
 To the left is the Old Chapel, and to the right is the W. E. B. Du Bois Library.

-The campus of the University of Massachusetts Amherst is located nearly entirely in Amherst, Massachusetts, United States, with a portion located in Hadley.
-Founded on 310 acres in rural Western Massachusetts, the campus has grown to nearly 1,450 acres.
+The campus of the University of Massachusetts Amherst is located mostly in Amherst, Massachusetts, United States, with a portion located in Hadley.
+Founded on 310 acre in rural Western Massachusetts, the campus has grown to nearly 1,450 acres.